nampth/demo-cms-v2/README.md

 Please rate if you feel it helpful.
 Many thanks.
 Have fun ;)

-*note: I'm using Macos (mac chip), if you're using window, maybe have some conflict My code maybe not optimize, please give me feedback if there any things you want improve.
+*note: I'm using Macos (mac chip), if you're using window, maybe have some conflict.
+My code maybe not optimize, please give me feedback if there any things you want improve.
 Thanks